unioslo/harborapi/docs/usage/models.md

         description: 'The public status of the project.
 The valid values are "true", "false".'
 ```

-This mainly affects the `ProjectMetadata` model, which contains a whopping 6 fields following this pattern:
+This only affects the `ProjectMetadata` model, which contains a whopping 6 fields following this pattern:

 - `public`
 - `enable_content_trust`